rc44cs/grid-list/README.md

 ### Goal:

 Create a standalone component that lists the provided data and allows the client to view in either a 'list' view, or a 'grid' view.
-You are allowed the creativity of designing the component yourself.

 ---

 #### Requirements:

+- The grid/row items must match the design at https://www.figma.com/file/27pUiH9CXEgXka5AR1WUCt/Front-End-Angular-Test?node-id=0%3A1
 - The component must accept an input of Product[]
 - The component must output the clicked item
 - The component must be visually appealing